 “Awesome!”
 I said, giving him another smack.

 “But someone on that boat better have some weed.
 Two joints is not enough.”

-We joined the line and watched as each person showed a card to the skipper guy and then walked over the dock onto the boat with the rest.
+We joined the line and watched as each person showed a card to the skipper guy and then walked over the dock onto the boat.
 It was a card just like the one I had.
-Some of them were different colors though, I saw a few blue ones and a few red ones, as well as a few purple ones too.
+Some of them were different colors though.
+I saw a few blue ones and a few red ones, as well as a few purple ones too.
 I guessed the card was like a ticket to get you on the boat.
 Jerry had the same thought.

 “Dude, I don’t have a card.
 How am I going to get in?”
 He said in panic.